 Children's Clothes and Fire Safety

 Everyone loves an open fire and romantic candles are second to none for creating an atmosphere.
-Fire also plays an important role in everyday life with gas hobs and ovens as well as matches to light them.
+Fire also plays an important role in everyday life, with gas hobs and ovens to light.
 Smokers also have ready access to matches and lighters.

 There are about 750 clothing flammability accidents each year of which about 80 are fatal.
 Young girls, especially teenage girls aged 12-17 are the highest risk groups for severe injuries, along with the elderly, which can involve long stays in hospital and plastic surgery.